Nome Nordic

 Nome Nordic's favorite ski trails!

 On days when there is no practice, Coach Conger is on the snow somewhere, either skijoring with his dogs, backcountry skiing in the Kigluaik Mountains, or traversing the tundra with his Skimbat.
 He also likes to Skush (a skiing/mushing hybrid sport) and is seen here on a Skushing camping trip with five dogs on the Iditarod Trail.
 Coach Conger is currently a freelance writer.
-He attended the 2018 Arctic Winter Games in the Northwest Territories, Canada as Team Alaska's Head Ski Biathlon Coach, the 2022 AWG in Wood Buffalo, Nothern Alberta, Canada, as Biathlon Mission Staff, and sits on the Arctic Winter Games Team Alaska Board of Directors.
+He attended the 2018 Arctic Winter Games in the Northwest Territories, Canada, as Team Alaska's Head Ski Biathlon Coach, the 2023 AWG in Wood Buffalo, Nothern Alberta, Canada, as Biathlon Mission Staff, and was a member of the Arctic Winter Games Team Alaska Board of Directors.

 "A pair of skis are the ultimate transportation to freedom" - Warren Miller